Derek Denny-Brown Neurological Scholar Award

 Annual Meeting Travel Awards

 Each year the ANA selects the top ranked abstracts submitted by fellows, residents, and early-career faculty to receive a travel award to attend the Annual Meeting and present their work.
-In 2017, the ANA distributed more than $80,000 in travel awards.
+In 2018, the ANA distributed more than $60,000 in travel awards.
+To see a complete list of 2018 awardees, click here!

 International Outreach Travel Scholarship